TMS THERAPY FOR DEPRESSION & ANXIETY

 - Vagus nerve stimulators

-If TMS isn’t right for you, TMS & Brain Health also offers ketamine treatment in Los Angeles and Santa Monica, including infusions and intranasal sprays, and other alternative therapies such as neurofeedback.
+If TMS isn’t right for you, TMS & Brain Health also offers ketamine treatment in Los Angeles, Santa Monica and Las Vegas, including infusions and intranasal sprays, and other alternative therapies such as neurofeedback.

 PROS AND CONS OF TMS THERAPY